lukasz-strama/huff.h/README.md

 *   **Statistics**: Calculates Shannon entropy, average code length, and coding efficiency.
 *   **Portable (POSIX)**: Written in C99.
 Depends only on the standard library and pthreads (not available on Windows by default).

+## Limitations

+*   **Memory Usage (Encoder)**: The encoder currently reads the *entire input file into memory* to perform parallel frequency counting and fast encoding.
+This limits the maximum file size to available RAM.
+The decoder, however, uses buffered I/O and has a low memory footprint.
+*   **Static Huffman**: This is a two-pass static Huffman implementation.
+It requires the entire dataset to be available to calculate frequencies before encoding begins, making it unsuitable for real-time streams.

 ## Benchmarks

 Tests were performed on the [Silesia Compression Corpus](https://sun.aei.polsl.pl/~sdeor/index.php?page=silesia).